qcri/DiplomaticPulse/CONTRIBUTING.md

 ## How to contribute to Diplomatic Pulse code

-There are 3 ways you can contribute to Diplomatic Pulse:
+There are 4 ways you can contribute to Diplomatic Pulse project:
-- Implementing new spiders;
-- Implementing scraping content types: ".doc", ".img", ".jpg"
+- Implementing new spiders to scrape  ".doc", ".img", ".jpg" contents.
 - Improving string dates parsing to handle possible unhandled string dates;
 - Improving formating html text ;
 - Contributing to the documentation;